KRVTZ-NET IDS alerts for 2026-02-13

 Technical Summary

-The KRVTZ-NET IDS alerts from February 13, 2026, collected via the CIRCL OSINT Feed, detail a series of network reconnaissance activities targeting various endpoints and services.
-Key among these is the detection of repeated GET requests to the /remote/logincheck endpoint on Fortigate VPN devices, which corresponds to attempts to exploit CVE-2023-27997, a critical vulnerability allowing unauthenticated remote code execution.
-This vulnerability poses a significant risk as it can enable attackers to gain full control over VPN gateways, potentially compromising secure remote access to corporate networks.
-The alerts also include IP addresses associated with scanning activities using spoofed user-agent strings mimicking Google Webcrawler, suspicious Mozilla variants, and known scanning services like Censys.
-Additionally, there are probes for sensitive files such as hidden environment files and phpinfo pages, which can leak configuration details useful for further attacks.
-Although no confirmed exploits in the wild are reported in this feed, the presence of these indicators suggests active reconnaissance and possible exploitation attempts.
+The KRVTZ-NET IDS alerts collected on February 13, 2026, via the CIRCL OSINT Feed, reveal a series of network reconnaissance activities primarily targeting Fortigate VPN devices and web-facing services.
+Central to these alerts is the detection of repeated GET requests to the /remote/logincheck endpoint on Fortigate VPNs, corresponding to attempts to exploit CVE-2023-27997.
+This vulnerability allows unauthenticated remote code execution, posing a significant risk as attackers could gain full control over VPN gateways, compromising secure remote access to corporate networks.
+The alerts also include IP addresses associated with scanning activities that use spoofed user-agent strings mimicking Google Webcrawler (Mediapartners-Google), suspicious Mozilla variants, and known scanning services like Censys.
+Additional probes target sensitive files such as hidden environment files and phpinfo pages, which can leak configuration details useful for further exploitation or privilege escalation.
+While no confirmed exploits in the wild are reported in this feed, the presence of these indicators suggests active reconnaissance and potential exploitation attempts.
 The alerts are categorized as low severity, reflecting the reconnaissance phase rather than confirmed intrusions.
 No patches are indicated as unavailable, but organizations should verify and apply the latest Fortigate VPN firmware updates.
 The feed lacks detailed affected version information and does not link to known threat actors or ransomware campaigns.
 Overall, the activity suggests early-stage attack reconnaissance with potential for escalation if vulnerabilities remain unpatched.

 Potential Impact